 Jeff is a former director of the National Association of Broadcasters, former chair of the Radio Advertising Bureau, past chair of the Central Indiana Corporate Partnership, and a member of numerous civic boards and committees.
+He is also a member of the Board of Trustees of his alma mater, the University of Southern California.
 As principal shareholder, he led a group that purchased the Seattle Mariners baseball team in 1989.
 He also served on the Major League Baseball ownership and television committees.

 In 1994, Jeff was named by the White House to head the U.S. Delegation to the Plenipotentiary Conference of the International Telecommunications Union.
 As a U.S. ambassador, he helped negotiate a landmark agreement between Israel and the Palestine Liberation Organization.

-A cum laude graduate of the University of Southern California with a B.A. in History and Telecommunications, Smulyan earned a Juris Doctor degree from USC School of Law, where he served as note and comment editor of the USC Law Review.
-Smulyan resides in Indianapolis with his wife, Heather.
-He has three children: Samantha, Cari and Bradley, and one grandson, Liam.
+A cum laude graduate of USC with a B.A. in history and telecommunications, Jeff earned a J.D. from the USC Gould School of Law, where he served as note and comment editor of the Southern California Law Review.